osrf/gazebo_tutorials/process/tutorial.md

 # OSRF Internal Development Process

    The steps listed below detail how a Gazebo release is developed.
-This process is enforced by the core Gazebo team, which currently resides at [http://osrfoundation.org OSRF].
+   This process is enforced by the core Gazebo team, which currently resides at [OSRF](http://osrfoundation.org).

 ## Step 1: New features and/or bug fixes